Randy Calistri-Yeh: Solo Cellist

 In addition to these "sampler" concerts, I also offer special theme-specific recitals.
 They follow a similar style: a one-hour performance of solo cello music (mostly arranged by myself) and stories about each composition.
 The difference is that each concert focuses on a single topic, with the music and the stories connecting to provide an overall historical and cultural overview of that topic.
 These themed concerts are both entertaining and educational.
 It is also possible to mix-and-match from different programs.

-- Around the World with a Cello: music of Argentina, Ireland, Scotland, Spain, France, Hungary, Bulgaria, Russia, and China.
+- Around the World with a Cello: Music of Argentina, Ireland, Scotland, Spain, France, Hungary, Bulgaria, Russia, and China. [also available as a violin-cello duet concert]

 - Bach for the Cello: Bach cello suites #1 and 2, plus some other Bach music that you would never expect.

-- Baroque Cello: One of the Bach cello suites, all 4 parts of Pachelbel's Canon played simultaneously on one cello, and baroque music depicting a particularly gruesome surgical procedure.
+- Baroque Cello: Bach cello suites, all 4 parts of Pachelbel's Canon played simultaneously on one cello, and baroque music depicting a particularly gruesome surgical procedure.

-- Classical Cello: Bizet, Brahms, Saint-Saens, and Schubert.
-Some music is originally for the cello, some is for the cello's little-known mutant offspring, and some is for full orchestra.
-Can also mix music from baroque or romantic.
+- Classical Comparisons: Music by Bach, Schubert, Tchaikovsky, and Debussy.
+I explain the different periods of classical music and show how the same composer can take very different approaches in his music.
+Some of this music is originally for the cello, some is for the cello's little-known mutant offspring, and some is for full orchestra.

 - Dance! : 250 years of dance music from Europe, South America, and the United States.
 Stately gavottes, passionate tangos, and everything in between! [also available as a violin-cello duet concert]